 Now that the weather data has been sorted, filtered, and subtotaled as needed, it is time to print the worksheets.
-You are going to start with the Portland ME worksheet.
+You are going to start with the Portland ME worksheet use Ctrl-Home to move to cell A1.

 1. Click on the Portland ME worksheet.
 If needed,